DaniXmir/GlassVr/README.md

    maybe, if you could find a way to use the controllers without the headset in steamvr

-4. I only have 2 controllers...
+3. I only have 2 controllers...

    strap one to you'r head and the other to you'r hand, keep in mind that it will be visible, buttons will still work and rumble will be active

-5. can i use the builtin 3DOF imu?
+4. can i use the builtin 3DOF imu?

 	no... check this project instead: https://docs.vertoxr.com/docs/features/steamvr/

-7. linux?
+5. linux?

 	in the future, maybe

-8. wireless?
+6. wireless?

 	option 1. find a way to stream the "headset window" to your phone, maybe alvr or even Parsec?

 	option 2. there are some "wireless hdmi 120hz" on amazon/aliexpress, but i dont know how good they actually are, especially for vr

+7. any more quetions?

+	ask them in the discord server: https://discord.gg/WbEqvHKs